aagrxyz/fastPPCA/README.md

 The inout can be in the plink binary format, as descibed at [Plink BED](https://www.cog-genomics.org/plink/1.9/input#bed)

 Make sure to set the text_version to false in the parameter file, or don't use the -txt command line flag, when running.

+## TODO List:

+1. Add Missing version which runs on Naive EM.
+2. Memory Effecient version of Mailman EM
+3. Add Variance normalized version for Missing EM.
+4. Improvize the memory requirements for naive EM and not memory effecient code.
+5. Initialize C with gaussian distribution.
+6. Memory Effecient SSE Multiply

 ## Built With